How to Build a DIY Aeroponic System for Plants: Build to Harvest Guide

 Lighting tip: If using weaker lights, raise the tray closer to the light source.
 Seedlings need adequate light to prevent stretching.

-Keep seedlings under lights with diluted fertilizer for 1-2 weeks.
+Keep seedlings under lights with diluted fertilizer for 1 to 2 weeks.
 During this time, they'll develop stronger root systems and true leaves.

 Step 6: Transplant to Aeroponic System

-When plants are tall enough (usually after 1-2 weeks), they're ready for the aeroponic system.
+When plants are tall enough (usually after 1 to 2 weeks), they're ready for the aeroponic system.

 Transplanting Into the System